matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 change this).

-Further MSCs may introduce navigation to more top-level as well as non-top-level objects; see "Further evolution" for some ideas.
+Further MSCs may introduce navigation to more top-level as well as non-top-level objects; see "Ideas for further evolution" to get inspired.
 These new proposals SHOULD follow the generic grammar laid out above, adding new `type` and `nonid-segment` specifiers and/or allowing them in other levels, rather than introduce a new grammar.
 It is recommended to only use abbreviated single-letter specifiers if they are expected to be user visible and convenient for type-in; if a URI for a given resource type is usually generated (e.g. because the corresponding identifier is not human-friendly), it's